 House of Horrors is a 1946 released American horror movie directed by Jean Yarbrough (She-Wolf of London; The Creeper; Hillbillys in a Haunted House) from a screenplay written by George Bricker (Pillow of Death; She-Wolf of London) and story by Dwight V. Babcock (Dead Man’s Eyes; The Jungle Captive) for Universal Pictures.

-The film stars Rondo Hatton (previously in The Pearl of Death; The Jungle Captive; The Spider Woman Strikes Back), Robert Lowery (The Mummy’s Ghost; The Monster and the Ape), Virginia Grey (Unknown Island; Target Earth), Bill Goodwin, Martin Kosleck (The Mummy’s Curse; The Frozen Ghost; The Flesh Eaters), Alan Napier (The Uninvited; Isle of the Dead; The Mole People), Virginia Christine (The Mummy’s Curse; Invasion of the Body Snatchers; Billy the Kid Versus Dracula).
+The movie stars Rondo Hatton (previously in The Pearl of Death; The Jungle Captive; The Spider Woman Strikes Back), Robert Lowery (The Mummy’s Ghost; The Monster and the Ape), Virginia Grey (Unknown Island; Target Earth), Bill Goodwin, Martin Kosleck (The Mummy’s Curse; The Frozen Ghost; The Flesh Eaters), Alan Napier (The Uninvited; Isle of the Dead; The Mole People), Virginia Christine (The Mummy’s Curse; Invasion of the Body Snatchers; Billy the Kid Versus Dracula).